MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/2-what-is-functional-testing.md

 _Smoke testing_ verifies the most basic functionality of your application or service.
 These tests are often run before more complete and exhaustive tests.
 Smoke tests should run quickly.

 For example, say you're developing a website.
-Your smoke test might use `curl` to verify that the site is reachable and that fetching the home page produces .
+Your smoke test might use `curl` to verify that the site is reachable and that fetching the home page produces a 200 (OK) HTTP status.
 If fetching the home page produces another status code, such as 404 (Not Found) or 500 (Internal Server Error), then you know that the website isn't working.
-You also know that there's no point to running other tests.
+You also know that there's no reason to run other tests.
 Instead, you diagnose the error, fix it, and restart your tests.

 ### Unit testing